 As part of a partnership with the LA Phil and Sodexo Leisure, Suzanne Goin and Caroline’s parent company, The Lucques Group, oversee the new Hollywood Bowl Food + Wine operations at the famed Hollywood Bowl which began in summer of 2016.

-Suzanne Goin and her husband David live in Los Angeles with their three children, two cats, one dog and multiple fish.
+Suzanne Goin and her husband David live in Los Angeles with their three children and multiple fish.